stfc/PSyclone/doc/dynamo0p3.rst

 operator values do not do so beyond the level-1 halo.
 If any such accesses are found then PSyclone aborts.

+Stencil Metadata
+^^^^^^^^^^^^^^^^

-Finally, field metadata supports an optional 4th argument which specifies that the field is accessed as a stencil operation within the Kernel.
+Field metadata supports an optional 4th argument which specifies that the field is accessed as a stencil operation within the Kernel.
 Stencil metadata only makes sense if the associated field is read within a Kernel i.e. it only makes sense to specify stencil metadata if the first entry is ``GH_FIELD`` and the second entry is ``GH_READ``.